jackiehjm/stx-docs/doc/source/deployment_guides/latest/aio_duplex/index.rst

 on the controller-0 host, briefly displays a GNU GRUB screen, and then boots automatically into the StarlingX image.

-Log into controller-0 as user wrsroot, with password wrsroot.
-The first time you log in as wrsroot, you are required to change your password.
-Enter the current password (wrsroot):
+Log into controller-0 as user sysadmin, with password sysadmin.
+The first time you log in as sysadmin, you are required to change your password.
+Enter the current password (sysadmin):

 ::

-   Changing password for wrsroot.
+   Changing password for sysadmin.
    (current) UNIX Password:

-Enter a new password for the wrsroot account:
+Enter a new password for the sysadmin account:

 ::